 The issue with oxybenzone

 Oxybenzone is a chemical UV filter that is used in many sunscreens to protect the skin from the sun's harmful rays.
-However, this ingredient has been found to irritate sensitive skin and can cause breakouts in some individuals.
-Studies have shown that oxybenzone can penetrate the skin and mimic the hormone estrogen in the body, leading to hormonal imbalances that can trigger acne in some individuals.
+However, this ingredient has been found to irritate sensitive skin and can cause breakouts in some individuals. studies have shown that oxybenzone can penetrate the skin and mimic the hormone estrogen in the body, leading to hormonal imbalances that can trigger acne in some individuals.

 In addition to its potential acne-causing properties, oxybenzone has also been linked to other health concerns, including endocrine disruption and coral reef damage.
 For this reason, many people are now turning to oxybenzone-free sunscreens as a safer and more eco-friendly alternative.